My last Spec Kit article answered a brownfield question:

 Three things:

-This was the sharpest clarification.
+This was the sharpest workflow lesson.

 My Final Take